"All my life I did the best I knew...

 Ed Galloway (1880-1962)

 Nathan Edward Galloway was born in 1880 in Springfield, Missouri and developed his carving skills as a child, creating mother-of-pearl buttons and small wooden items for loved ones.
 As a young man he served in the U.S. Army during the Philippine-American War stationed on the Philippine islands, during which he was introduced to the art of Japan and the Far East.
-After the war he returned to Missouri and became a manual arts teacher for over 20 years, introducing the skill of woodworking to orphan boys in the Sand Spring Home.
+After the war he returned to Missouri and then became a manual arts teacher for over 20 years, introducing the skill of woodworking to orphan boys in the Sand Spring Home in Oklahoma.
 The eastern influence became apparent in his diverse wood inlay fiddles and furniture.
 Retiring in 1937, him and his wife Villie moved to a property they had purchased in rural Foyil, Oklahoma.

 Galloway dedicated himself to his art fully from here on out.
 He created massive sculptures from tree trunks, incorporated human figures, fish, and reptiles into these pieces and started to construct the Totem Pole Park itself.
 This park features his 12-sided Fiddle House studio, a large totem pole, 4 small totems, two ornate picnic tables with animal-form seats, a barbecue, and four sets of animal-form gateposts all constructed from concrete and brightly painted with any house paint he could lay his hands on.
 Beginning in 1937 and continuing until 1948, he built the large totem rising 90ft tall from the back of an enormous turtle, in tribute to the American Indian.
 It is estimated that 28 tons of cement, six tons of steel, and 100 tons of sand and rock comprise the structure.
 The large pole features 200 carved images with four nine-foot Indian chiefs near the top of the structure.